 Prevention of Foot Complications

-While managing diabetes can help reduce the risk of developing complications, simple foot interventions can also reduce serious foot issues and amputations by up to 80%.2,3 Diabetes healthcare providers should be conducting foot exams annually, if not more frequently, to evaluate if there are any signs of neuropathy, peripheral vascular disease, foot deformity, wounds, state of skin, or swelling/fluid retention.
+While managing diabetes can help reduce the risk of developing complications, simple foot interventions can also reduce serious foot issues and amputations by up to 80 percent.2,3 Diabetes healthcare providers should be conducting foot exams annually, if not more frequently, to evaluate if there are any signs of neuropathy, peripheral vascular disease, foot deformity, wounds, state of skin, or swelling/fluid retention.
 It is recommended that the doctor use a monofilament to test and then either a tuning fork, vibration, or pinprick.
 Ankle reflexes and temperature sensation may also be evaluated.
 In addition, people with diabetes can also help to avoid serious foot complications by:

 - Keeping blood glucose as close to the target range as possible